bootstrapworld/codemirror-blocks/README.md

         npm run docs

+7. you can generate local coverage reports in the .coverage/ folder by running:

+        COVERAGE=true npm test

+8. you can generate a static, minified ball of JS and CSS in the dist/ folder by running:

+        npm run build

 ## Updating demo on project site

 To update the demo on the project site with the latest version of the example in